We all love a good cup of joe. But is coffee ok to drink if you’re living with diabetes?

 The health effects of coffee are often debated.
 Some claim it’s a superfood that will keep your body in check while others warn about the influence of too much caffeine on the body.

 So where does this leave coffee and diabetes?
 Can the bean help with your blood glucose?
-Or does it have a bad impact on your blood sugar levels?
+Or does it have a bad impact on your blood sugar levels and blood glucose monitoring?

 Research has shown that coffee may lower the risks of a number of conditions including strokes, Parkinson’s disease, dementia, and certain cancers.
 In fact, coffee may even help boost your cerebral power by enhancing your concentration and memory.